-- 1. Duties and Responsibilities - a.
+1. Duties and Responsibilities

+- a.
 Stay awake and alert.
 The Custody Intake Graveyard DPO is the primary contact for all law enforcement agencies throughout the county.
 It is essential that the DPO be available to immediately respond to any incoming telephone calls and/or inquiries from JH-IRC or the JH Duty Officer. - b.
 Between 9:00 p.m. and 10:00 p.m., make face-to-face contact with the CIOD regarding any pending bookings or Custody Intake intakes that may be pending.
 Assist as needed with any outstanding Custody Intake processing or incoming issues as needed. - c.
 Review ICMS/Probation Violation/Applications for Petition List and to verify that all appropriate paperwork has been received for recent bookings.
-Follow-up as needed.

-- d.
-Respond to inquiries from law enforcement.

-- e.
-If police are requesting that probation place a hold on an arrestee who is also on probation supervision (e.g. PCS, Mandatory Supervision, AFS, and/or Special Supervision), contact the assigned personnel in the following order until contact is made:

-- 1) Assigned DPO

-- 2) Assigned SPO

-- 3) Another SPO within the same division

-- 4) Assigned DD
+Follow-up as needed. - d.
+Respond to inquiries from law enforcement. - e.
+Assist the JH Booking Clerks with processing holds after hours, overnight, weekends, and holidays via the Automated Hold process in ICMS. - f.
+If police are requesting that probation place a hold on an arrestee who is also on probation supervision (e.g., PCS, Mandatory Supervision, AFS, and/or Special Supervision), contact the assigned personnel in the following order until contact is made: - (1) Assigned DPO - (2) Assigned SPO - (3) Another SPO within the same division - (4) Assigned DD should be reserved for rare situations where case factors exist that were not assessed by the RAI.
+Overuse of overrides renders the RAI invalid.